PaddlePaddle/Paddle/doc/design/python_api.md

        self.ops.prepend(...)
 ```

-Users are able to create a global variable inside any block since they many create parameters inside a RNN or IfElseOp.
+Users are able to create a global variable inside any block since they many create parameters inside a RNN or IfElse.
 All parameters should be stored in the global block, not the step block in RNN.

 Users can create local variables for outputs of operators.
 Users can also append and prepend an operator in current block.
 Prepending `random initialize` operator or `load` operator is very useful to initialize parameters before training.